 In Centrifugal Pump, the Water enters the Impeller Radically and leaves the Vanes Axially.

-The successful working of Centrifugal Pump depends upon the correct selection and layout of its Piping System.
+The successful working of a Centrifugal Pump depends upon the correct selection and layout of its Piping System.

-Hence, an extreme care should always be taken in selecting the size of the pipe and piping system.
+Hence, extreme care should always be taken in selecting the size of the pipe and piping system.

 So, the Piping System of the Centrifugal Pump should be as below

 The Suction Pipe of the Centrifugal Pump plays an important role in the successful and smooth working of the Pump.

 A poorly designed Suction Pipe causes insufficient Net Positive Suction Head (NPSH) and also Vibration, Noise, Water Hammer, Excessive Wear, etc.

 While laying the pipe, great care should be taken to make it airtight.